 - The Soviets Start It: Most scenarios have the USSR kicking things off, for various reasons.

-- Third Battle of the North Atlantic: attacks on convoys bringing troops and supplies from the U.S. to Europe by Soviet subs, ships and aircraft.
-Will include a Backfire Raid.
+- Third Battle of the North Atlantic: Attacks on convoys bringing troops and supplies from the U.S. to Europe by Soviet submarines, ships and aircraft.
+It will often include a Backfire Raid.

-- A once-classified Cold War-era wargame released by the Polish government in 2005 confirms that the Soviets had indeed planned such an invasion.
-In fact, both sides had.
-During most of the Cold War, the Fulda Gap, where this invasion was expected to take place, was one of the most highly militarized places on Earth.
+- A once-classified Cold War-era wargame released by the Polish government in 2005 shows one nuclear-based contingency plan from the late 1970s, although it must be emphasized that the Soviets moved increasingly towards conventional warfare during the 1970s and '80s.
+For much of the Cold War the Fulda Gap, where the U.S. incorrectly expected this invasion would take place (swallowing a longtime Soviet ruse), was one of the most highly militarized places on Earth.

 - Warsaw Pact Rebellion: Members of the Warsaw Pact (often Poland or East Germany) rebel against the Soviets.
 Explored by Hackett and a few other authors.